Lawn Tractor Buyer's Guide

-Entry-level lawn tractors work best for yards 1-1/2 acres or less.
-They have lower horsepower, single-cylinder engines which aren't really suited for mowing larger area or for pulling lightweight regularly.
+Entry-level lawn tractors work best for mowing yards that are 1-1/2 acres or less.
+They have lower horsepower, single-cylinder engines which aren't really suited for mowing larger areas or pulling attachements.

 Entry-level lawn tractors offer the option of gear-driven (manual) transmissions, which are fine if you have a few obstacles to mow around.
 A gear-driven transmission tends to be durable and trouble-free but doesn’t offer incremental speed control between the pre-set speeds.

 Mid-Grade Lawn Tractors